dekoza/mtgpl/docs/_sources/FRF.rst.txt

 :mtgtip:`Ugin, the Spirit Dragon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/8/58c1e824-c8a9-4312-8e4c-a29a26d189a4.jpg?1562825451|https://scryfall.com/card/frf/1/ugin-the-spirit-dragon?utm_source=api>`
    +2: Ugin, the Spirit Dragon deals 3 damage to any target.

-   −X: Exile each permanent with converted mana cost X or less that's one or more colors.
+   −X: Exile each permanent with mana value X or less that's one or more colors.

    −10: You gain 7 life, draw seven cards, then put up to seven permanent cards from your hand onto the battlefield.